-- The combined overall mark is based equally on (1) the overall grades in assignments and projects throughout Phase 1 AND (2) the grades given for each graduate capability in the portfolio review.
-The combined overall mark for the Portfolio Examination is calculated numerically. - Even if your combined overall mark (overall assignment/ project marks and the portfolio review) is >50% but you have failed the portfolio review, you will be required to re-submit the portfolio essay for supplementary assessment.
+- The combined overall mark is based equally on (1) the overall grades in assignments and projects throughout Phase 1 and (2) the grades given for each graduate capability in the portfolio review.
+The combined overall mark for the Portfolio Examination is a numerical calculation. - Even if your combined overall mark (overall assignment/ project marks and the portfolio review) is >50% but you have failed the portfolio review, supplementary assessment will be required.